Learn how MindBridge defines "abnormally large cells" and how to fix them.

 Although abnormally large cells, in terms of number of characters (string length) or numeric size (very large numbers in the positive or negative direction) do not necessarily indicate a problem per se, they are often symptoms of other problems that would prevent proper ingestion:

-- Bad data: If certain amounts in the Amount, Debit, or Credit columns are far out of the expected range, it is possible that these amounts are wrong.
+- Bad data: If certain amounts in the Amount, Debit, or Credit columns are far out of the expected range, it is possible that these amounts are incorrect.
 This can happen if extra digits were added to the number or . (period) and , (comma) characters were interchanged.
 In most cases, you would likely need to bring up these amounts with your client and request better data.

 - Multiple lines joined into one cell or row: Sometimes multiple lines end up in one cell in an Excel file if carriage return instead of newline characters were used to separate lines.
 If "" (double quotation marks) characters surround a block of multiple lines in a CSV or delimited text file, the multiple lines will be read as one large cell of data (see Improper escaping below)